-COVID-19 update: Working remotely, 5RB continues in full operation during the Coronavirus lockdown.
+COVID-19 update: 5RB is open for business and continues in full operation.
 All of our barristers are able to attend hearings and meetings with clients via telephone or video conference software.
 Click here for further details.

 Instructing Solicitors: Williamsons for the Appellant Sheppard; Payne & Payne for the Appellant Whittle